 Yellowstone National Park is one of America’s most beautiful destinations, making it an incredibly popular summer vacation option.
 Every year, millions of people flock to the incredible national park to experience the erupting geysers, majestic wildlife, towering mountains, and incredible hiking trails within its 2.2 million acres.

-Despite the park’s massive popularity in July, a trip to Yellowstone can provide incredible bang for your buck if you plan your trip right.
+Despite the park’s massive popularity in July, a trip to Yellowstone can provide an incredible bang for your buck if you plan your trip right.

 Entrance fees to enter Yellowstone National Park are $35 per private vehicle, $30 per motorcycle or snowmobile, and $15 per person if entering by bicycle, foot, skis, etc. In a car of 4 people, that’s less than $9 per person for 7 days of park access.
 The park also offers free admission days throughout the year.